peterchondro/deploy.imx8m-bsp/README.md

 $ repo init -u https://github.com/nxp-imx/imx-manifest -b imx-linux-langdale [ -m <release manifest>]
 $ repo sync
 ```
-[Optional] To find your release manifest, please visit https://github.com/nxp-imx/imx-manifest/tree/imx-linux-langdale or for this setup, you can use imx-6.1.1-1.0.1, which is:
+[Optional] To find your release manifest, please visit https://github.com/nxp-imx/imx-manifest/tree/imx-linux-langdale or for this setup, you can use imx-5.10.72-2.2.3, which is:
   ```
-  $ repo init -u https://github.com/nxp-imx/imx-manifest -b imx-linux-langdale -m imx-6.1.1-1.0.1.xml
+  $ repo init -u https://github.com/nxp-imx/imx-manifest  -b imx-linux-hardknott -m imx-5.10.72-2.2.3.xml
   ```
 Please setup the build folder for a BSP release:
 ```